kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 ## Managing Communications: Delegating and Driving Transparency

 Across a project the size of Kubernetes, communications can easily be lost or missed.
 Many contributors receive literally hundreds of GitHub notifications a day.
-Many notes get pushed to Slack, and SIG Chairs and Leads face many direct messages on top of channel pings.
+Many notes get pushed to Slack, and group leads face many direct messages on top of channel pings.
 Time to read important but long documents can be scarce.

 ### Slack